top of page

 My approach is practical, supportive, and focused on helping you actually move forward in a meaningful way.
 We don't just work on understanding what’s going on, we begin the process of changing it too.

-That experince shapes how I approach therapy, with an understanding that change isn't always straighforward, even when you want it to be.
+That experience shapes how I approach therapy, with an understanding that change isn't always straightforward, even when you want it to be.

 In our sessions, we’ll work together to understand what’s going on beneath the surface, identify patterns that are keeping you stuck, and begin making changes that feel realistic in your day-to-day life.